nanopool/nanominer/README.md

 ### sortPools
 Optional algorithm parameter.
 This parameter accepts the values _true_ or _false_ (the default is _false_).
 If this parameter is set to _true_ then the best pool will be chosen by least ping (not by the pool list).

+### sendHashrate
+Optional algorithm parameter for Ethash and Ubqhash algorithms.
+This parameter accepts the values _true_ or _false_.
+The default value is _true_ (if JSON-RPC pool protocol is used).

 ## Configuration File
 The minimum configuration file for Ethereum may contain only a wallet: